-The Wealth Accumulation Plan is provided to certain revenue producers, officers, and key administrative associates, whereby a certain percentage of their incentive compensation is deferred as defined by the Wealth Accumulation Plan into stock units and debentures of the Parent.
+The Plan is provided to certain revenue producers, officers, and key administrative associates, whereby a certain percentage of their incentive compensation is deferred as defined by the Plan into stock units and debentures of the Parent.
 Participants may elect to defer a portion of their incentive compensation.
 Deferred awards generally vest over a one- to ten-year period and are distributable upon vesting or at future specified dates.
 Deferred compensation costs are amortized on a straight-line basis over the vesting period.
 Elective deferrals are 100% vested.

-Additionally, the Wealth Accumulation Plan allows our financial advisors, who achieve certain levels of production, the option to defer a certain percentage of their gross commissions.
-As stipulated by the Wealth Accumulation Plan, the financial advisors will defer 5% of their gross commissions.
-The mandatory deferral will be split evenly between company restricted stock units and a company fixed-rate cash debenture.
-They have the option to defer an additional 1% of gross commissions into company stock units with a 25% matching contribution.
+Additionally, the Plan allows our financial advisors, who achieve certain levels of production, a contribution of a certain percentage of their gross commissions.
+As stipulated by the Plan, the financial advisors have a contribution of 5% of their gross commissions.
+The contribution is split evenly between restricted stock units and debentures of the Parent.
+They have the option to defer an additional 1% of gross commissions into stock units of the Parent.

 In addition, certain financial advisors, upon joining our company, may receive stock units of the Parent in lieu of transition cash payments.
 Deferred compensation related to these awards generally vest over a one to eight-year period.
-Deferred compensation costs are generally amortized on a straight-line basis over the deferral period.
+Deferred compensation costs are amortized on a straight-line basis over the deferral period.